pytorch/pytorch/docs/source/notes/amp_examples.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If your network uses :ref:`custom autograd functions<extending-autograd>` (subclasses of :class:`torch.autograd.Function`), :class:`autocast` may work out of the box, depending what internal operations your function(s) execute.
+If your network uses :ref:`custom autograd functions<extending-autograd>` (subclasses of :class:`torch.autograd.Function`), :class:`autocast` may work out of the box.

-However, you should double-check if they match one of the special cases below.
+However, if any of the following is true
+* Your function takes multiple floating-point Tensor inputs

+* Your function wraps any of the ops :ref:`Autocast Op Reference<autocast-policies>`
+* You want to ensure the function runs in a particular dtype.

 Functions that should allow autocasting
 ---------------------------------------